 Recombinant human FGF-18 protein (Qk069)

 FGF-18 is a high purity truncated protein with a molecular weight of 20.2 kDa.
-This protein is carrier-free and tag-free to ensure its purity with exceptional lot-to-lot consistency.
-Qkine Fibroblast Growth Factor 18 is suitable for the culture of reproducible and high-quality stem cells, primary cells and other relevant cells.
+This protein is animal origin-free, carrier-free and tag-free to ensure its purity with exceptional lot-to-lot consistency.
+Qkine fibroblast growth factor 18 is suitable for the culture of reproducible and high-quality stem cells, primary cells and other relevant cells.

 Orders are typically shipped same or next day (except Friday).